pivotal-bank/scripts/README.md

-# scripts
+# What am I??
-Scripts to help deploy pivotal-bank applications
+A bunch of scripts - to deploy or clean out Spring Boot Trader / Pivotal bank in one fell shot